binaryslav/linux-cheat-notes/linux-notes.md

 *

      umask - DNAGEROUS ONE.
-Read the manual out before use ( set file mode creation mask (or get))
+Read the manual before using ( set file mode creation mask (or get))

 *